digital-work-lab/open-source-collaboration-game/playbook-M2.md

 ## Your plans

 - Get the attention of the other groups
-- Share your ideas (the three issues)
+- Share your ideas: the three issues your project should address

 ## Community contributions